motorcycle destinations

 A landmark that may catch your eye upon leaving Buffalo is the Medicine Wheel, a gigantic stone circle with 28 spokes in it.
 Besides being a visual marvel, no one knows whether it had religious or scientific value to the ancient Native Americans who built it.

-As you circle around Big Horn Mountain, you will find yourself in the town of Greybull.
-Named after a legendary albino bison bull, this town is in close proximity to Shell Canyon and the resting place of dinosaur fossils.
+As you circle Big Horn Mountain, you will find yourself in the town of Greybull.
+Named after a legendary albino bison bull, this town is close to Shell Canyon and the resting place of dinosaur fossils.

 2.3 The Wind River Canyon Run